acm-sigdoc-structured/articles/README.md

 Your working branch can always be a copy of the latest review step branch that your article was merged into.

-For example, if you do not have a draft yet, you can create a branch named `myarticle1`.
-In that branch, write your article.
-Once you are ready for you draft to appear in the `initial_draft` branch, create a pull request with `myarticle1` as your source and `initial_draft` as your destination.
+For example, if you do not have a draft yet, you can create a branch named `my_working_branch`.
+In that branch, write your article as a Markdown file.
+When you are ready for your draft to appear in the `initial_draft` branch, create a pull request with `myarticle1` as your source and `initial_draft` as your destination.

 The review occurs in the pull request.
 The reviewer can add comments, make suggestions, and directly approve the pull request.

 After your pull request is approved and merged, your draft appears in `initial_draft` and you can delete the `myarticle1` branch.

-Now, you can proceed to the next step by creating a copy of `initial_draft` named `myarticle2` and making any changes you need to it.
+Now, you can proceed to the next step by creating a copy of `initial_draft` as your new working branch.
+Make any changes you need to it.
 When you are ready for technical review, follow the same steps as previously.

-After approval, you can merge the pull request and your tech reviewed article will appear in the `technical_review` branch.
-Repeat the process the remaining review steps.

 You can find a detailed breakdown in the following topics:

-# Markdown workflow
+# Detailed article lifecycle

-See the following topics to learn how to upload your article and get it reviewed.
+See the following topics to learn how to write your article and get it reviewed.
+Each of the following topics represents of the review steps.

 ## Initial draft